loghound/kuna-camera-api/README.md

 Sadly there is no obvious way to 'set' parameters -- a try to POST or PUT returns a 'page not found'

-so there you have it -- I hope someone can edit this and add more details of how to set things (such as alerts on/off and what not'
+so there you have it -- I hope someone can edit this and add more details of how to set things (such as alerts on/off and what not)